bigvoin/SolarSystem/README.md

-# SolarSystem
+# SolarSystem using Java Inheritance
-second year project
+Program, that represents a Solar System in Java